mimoduo/mimogear/docs/README.md

 ##Installation

-Mimogear uses node package manager in order to download all of the necessary build dependencies.
+Mimogear uses npm in order to download all of the necessary build dependencies.
 If you haven't downloaded node before, head over to [node.js](https://nodejs.org/en/) to download the latest version of node.
 Once you've installed node and have downloaded Mimogear, let's `cd` into the project directory and then download our dependencies using the a terminal:

 ```sh
 cd <folder-of-Mimogear> (drag the folder into your terminal)